Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Learn how to get started, enable features, and manage and administer team-managed projects.

-This page refers to the roadmap view in Jira Software and not Advanced Roadmaps, the cross-project planning tool only available as part of Jira Software Cloud Premium and Enterprise.
+This page refers to the timeline view in Jira Software and not your plan, the cross-project planning tool only available as part of Jira Software Cloud Premium and Enterprise.

-Unless otherwise noted, the roadmap view in Jira Software is the same for both company-managed and team-managed projects.
+Unless otherwise noted, the timeline view in Jira Software is the same for both company-managed and team-managed projects.

-The roadmap view is valuable for creating and planning long-term projects.
+The timeline view is valuable for creating and planning long-term projects.
 It visualizes data from your issues in a Gantt chart so that you can manage your team's work within a single project.

-Cross-project planning is only possible in Advanced Roadmaps, which is included with Jira Software Premium and Enterprise.
+Cross-project planning is only possible in your plan, which is included with Jira Software Premium and Enterprise.
 Learn more about how Advanced Roadmaps helps you plan across multiple teams.

-The column on the left side of your roadmap shows the issues in your plan.
+The column on the left side of your timeline shows the issues in your plan.
 Parent issues, such as epics, have child issues nested underneath them.
-You can use the filters at the top of your plan to show or hide issues based on specific criteria.
+You can use the filters at the top of your timeline to show or hide issues based on specific criteria.
 Learn more about filters.

 The default parent issue type in Jira Software is Epic, which is what we use in this documentation.
 However, this is a dynamic value based on how your administrator configures the parent issue type.
 For example, if your project uses feature as the parent issue type, you’ll see Create Feature.